rigozu9/ot-harjoitustyo/README.md

 # Science based daily plannmer

 A sciene based daily planner program to help develop better daily habits.
+User can be registered and logged in.
+Survey for first time users.
+Can add and delete activites.

+Testattu koulun fuksiläppärillä ja toimi oikein.

 ### Dokumentaatio